 Find out more about the team: Advising the innovation economy on research ethics, integrity and commercial exploitation.

-James Murray is an Associate in the multi-disciplinary higher education team at international law firm, Taylor Vinters LLP.
+James Murray is a Senior Associate in the multi-disciplinary higher education team at international law firm, Taylor Vinters LLP.
 The team advises a range of higher education providers, research institutes and learned societies.
 It specialises on issues including: academic freedom of speech issues; academic staff engagement and intellectual property; governance and regulation; and research ethics and integrity.
 James has published numerous blogs on law and policy concerning academic freedom.